microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaPolicyPermissionGrantPolicy.md

 ```

 ### -Excludes
-Condition sets which are excluded in this permission grant policy.
+Condition sets that are excluded in this permission grant policy.
 Automatically expanded on GET.
 To construct, see NOTES section for EXCLUDES properties and create a hash table.